hilanderas/powter-client/gitbook/en/usage/quickstart/UPDATE.md

-# Update dns settings
+# Update

+### When to update
-Sometimes vps used as dns server is in low performance or high latency, so you want to replace it to a new one or just add a new one.
+* Sometimes vps used as dns server or sskcp is in low performance or high latency, so you want to replace it to a new one or just add a new one.
+* Sometimes network flow increases too large to handle by current sskcp server, so that you want to add more or vice versa.

+### How to update
 The most simple way to update configuration is using `update`, which will change the default `INFO` in power-client-[ARCH]/client and restart all services
 ```bash
 make update